hschwaiger-usgs/volcano-ash3d-metreader/README.md

   `make install`

-This will also install scripts that can be used to download the 0.5 degree GFS forecast files and the NCEP 2.5-degree Reanalysis files.
+This will also install scripts that can be used to download a variety of NWP products including the NCEP 2.5-degree Reanalysis files and the GFS, NAM, ECMWF forecasts.
+Some of these might require license agreements.

 You will need to have write permission in `${INSTALLDIR}` or install as root.